-The annual average attributable deaths for the extreme heat event indicator for the most recent 5-year period (2017-2021) were 98 (95% Confidence Interval [95CI]: 34, 157).
-Corresponding attributable deaths for daily maximum temperature above 82°F were 568 (95%CI: 223, 874).
-They correspond to approximately 0.5% and 3%, respectively, of all natural-cause deaths during May-September (~19,000 for 2017-2021) on average each year.
-The trend in estimated heat-exacerbated deaths shown in the main text Figure 3 in part reflects the change in the average warm-season deaths, which ranged from ~28,000 for 1972-1976 to ~19,000 for 2017-2021.
+The annual average attributable deaths for the extreme heat event indicator for the most recent 5-year period (2018-2022) were 109 (95% Confidence Interval [95% CI]: 43, 170).
+Corresponding attributable deaths for daily maximum temperature above 82°F were 516 (95% CI: 146, 868).
+They correspond to approximately 0.6% and 3%, respectively, of all natural-cause deaths during May-September on average each year.
+The trend in estimated heat-exacerbated deaths shown in the main text Figure 3 in part reflects the change in the average warm-season deaths, which ranged from ~27,000 for 1973-1977 to ~19,000 for 2018-2022.
 However, the overall pattern of a decline in the first 30 years and an increase in the past decade was also seen when the attributable fraction, rather than the absolute counts, was plotted over time.

-The 98 estimated heat-exacerbated deaths per summer attributable to extreme heat in this analysis for the most recent 5-year period 2017-2021 is comparable to the average 115 deaths previously estimated for extreme heat days by year for 1997-2013[2], given their 95% confidence intervals.
-Two studies allow comparison to our attributable-death estimate of 568 using continuous temperature variables: a NYC study for projected temperatures[9] and a nationwide study with an estimate for northeast cities per million people[10].
+The 109 (95% CI: 43, 170) estimated heat-exacerbated deaths per summer attributable to extreme heat in this analysis for the most recent 5-year period is comparable to the average 115 deaths previously estimated for extreme heat days by year for 1997-2013[2], given their 95% confidence intervals.

+Two studies allow comparison to our attributable-death estimate above 82°F using continuous temperature variables: a NYC study for projected temperatures[9] and a nationwide study with an estimate for northeast cities per million people[10].
 Both studies used DLNM methods and data through 2006.
-In the NYC study, the estimated projected excess deaths for 2010-2039-assuming declining relative risk impact due to air conditioning prevalence-were 492, 412, and 191 for no adaptation, low adaptation, and high adaptation, respectively, for Representative Concentration Pathway 4.5.
-For Representative Concentration Pathway 8.5, the estimated projected excess deaths for 2010-2039 were 549, 460, and 215 for no adaptation, low adaptation, and high adaptation, respectively.
-The multi-city study estimate for northeast cities for 1997-2006 applied to the current NYC population resulted in an estimated 407 deaths.
+In the NYC study, the estimated projected excess deaths for 2010-2039- assuming declining relative risk impact due to air conditioning prevalence-were 492, 412, and 191 for no adaptation, low adaptation, and high adaptation, respectively, for Representative Concentration Pathway 4.5.
+For Representative Concentration Pathway 8.5, the estimated projected excess deaths for 2010-2039 were 549, 460, and 215 for no adaptation, low adaptation, respectively.
+This study's multi-city estimate for northeast cities for 1997-2006 applied to the current NYC population resulted in an estimated 407 deaths.
 These estimated heat-exacerbated deaths for the continuous temperature variable, despite the differences in study years and minor differences in methods, such as reference temperatures, are comparable to that for the recent decade in this report, given the range of their confidence intervals.